leblocks/lazy-eye-blocks/README.md

 ### Known issues
 ***Non-consistent usage of various browser features:***
 * Babel loader uses *@babel/preset-env* without any specific configuration.
-* Following WebAPIs are being used: *Element.classList.add*, *document.querySelector*, *document.getElementById*, *document.createElement*.
+* Following WebAPIs are being used: *Element.classList.add*, *document.querySelector*, *document.getElementById*, *document.createElement*, *Element.appendChild*.
 Those APIs are not being transpiled by babel.
 So correct polyfills should be provided for older browsers.

 ***CSS issues:***
 * There is usage of CSS flexbox property.
 If it will remain -> need to adjust transpilation level of babel preset.
 So code won't be transpiled to support browsers of versions that are lower than flexbox support.